Codium-ai/pr-agent/docs/docs/chrome-extension/index.md

 ## PR-Agent chrome extension
-PR-Agent Chrome extension ia a collection of tools that integrates seamlessly with your GitHub environment, aiming to enhance your PR-Agent usage experience, and providing additional features.
+PR-Agent Chrome extension is a collection of tools that integrates seamlessly with your GitHub environment, aiming to enhance your PR-Agent usage experience, and providing additional features.

 ## Features

 ### Toolbar extension
-With PR-Agent Chrome extension, it's [easier than ever](https://www.youtube.com/watch?v=gT5tli7X4H4) to interactively configuring and experimenting with the different tools and configuration options.
+With PR-Agent Chrome extension, it's [easier than ever](https://www.youtube.com/watch?v=gT5tli7X4H4) to interactively configure and experiment with the different tools and configuration options.

 After you found the setup that works for you, you can also easily export it as a persistent configuration file, and use it for automatic commands.